aws-samples/serverless-patterns/cloudtrail-lambda-dynamo-cdk/README.md

     ```
     npm install
     ```
-1. Open the lambda function object_tag_checker.py, and on line 40 replace the example keys with your required keys:
+1. Open the lambda function object_tag_checker.py, and on line 40 replace the example keys with your required keys.
+These are the keys you require to be present on every S3 object created:
     ```
     required_keys = {"Key1", "Key2", "Key3", "Key4"}
     ```